Causes of Male Infertility

 Diagnosis

-In addition to a medical history and physical exam, specific tests for male infertility include:
+In addition to a medical history and physical exam, specific tests for male infertility include:- Semen analysis to evaluate the quantity and quality of sperm

 - Blood tests to evaluate hormone levels